RESTful API testing with Hoppscotch

 Using Hoppscotch to test your REST APIs

-Hoppscotch provides you a minimal yet robust platform to test your REST APIs.
+Hoppscotch provides you with a minimal yet robust platform to test your REST APIs.
 The REST platform is the default platform you see when you open Hoppscotch.

 You can enter the API endpoint and choose the HTTP method according to your needs from the dropdown menu.
 Once it is configured, click on the "Send" button and you will see the response returned by the server.
 It's that simple.

-Now try it yourself, copy the below API endpoint and create a request.
+Now try it yourself, copy the below API endpoint, and create a request.

 https://echo.hoppscotch.io